WSU-kduncan/cicdf25-AdamoHamdan/README-CD.md

   - WSU Campus
   - Within Instance VPC/Subnet
   - Allows HTTP on Port 80 and Port 8080 from anywhere
+  - Allows TCP anywhere on Port 9000
-- Security Group Configuration: The SSH rules limit where one can access the instance containing the Continuous Deployment, only to be in my personal home or at WSU, HTTP on Ports 80 and 8080 need to be from anywhere in order to make it publicly accessable from within the instance
+- Security Group Configuration: The SSH rules limit where one can access the instance containing the Continuous Deployment, only to be in my personal home or at WSU, HTTP on Ports 80 and 8080 need to be from anywhere in order to make it publicly accessable from within the instance, as well as 9000 needed for webhooks to work

 For reference to the CloudFormation template, heres the entire yml file that I used to build the instance for this Project: [HAMDANP5-CF.yml](HAMDANP5-CF.yml)